-ED 457 CURRICULAR ADAPTATIONS FOR LEARNERS WITH DISABILITIES offers a framework for adapting the regular classroom environment and instructional materials to meet the diverse needs of students, including those with disabilities.
-Curriculum adaptations, instructional modifications, environmental accommodations, and individualized programs are explored as strategies to support students with special needs in the regular classroom.
-Instructional strategies, planning for diversity in culture and in learning styles, and adaptations of commercial and teacher-made materials are included in the content.
-Prerequisites: Upper Division Status.
+ED 457 CURRICULAR ADAPTATIONS FOR LEARNERS WITH DISABILITIES offers a framework for adapting the general education curriculum and instructional materials to meet the diverse needs of students, including those with disabilities and mental health challenges.
+Curriculum adaptations, modifications, and accommodations are defined and scrutinized.
+Planned supports such as instructional strategies, differentiated instruction, Universal Design for Learning, and assistive technology are explored as ways to accommodate students with diverse needs in the general education environment and curriculum.
+The course includes an emphasis on unit and lesson planning.
+Prerequisite: Upper Division Status.
 3 credits.